by Texas Homesteader ~

 But, you know – peppers are producing most prolifically during the hot & humid months of summer.
 I can’t stand the thought of turning the oven on high and roasting those peppers.
 Even for the delicious end result.

 It begins popping pretty quickly as the flame scorches the outer side of the pepper.
-Each surface only needs a minute or so of direct flame.
+Each surface only needs about a minute of direct flame.

 I’ll slowly turn the pepper whether using a long meat fork or long tongs until all surfaces are blackened.
-It’s important to use a long utensil here to keep your hands safely away from the flame.
+Then I’ll place the peppers in a bowl, cover them to steam and when they’re cool I peel away the blackened skin.

 How To Roast Smaller Peppers On The Stove Top